2021 European floods: Germany

+Direct damage caused by the flooding in Germany was estimated at €33.4 billion (US$39.3 billion) with further €7.1 billion (US$8.36 billion) in indirect damage.

 Italy

 On 14 July, the storms reached Northeastern Italy and caused damage to agricultural crops.
 In Trentino-Alto Adige, a fallen tree damaged a cable car and several roads were damaged, and in Veneto one person died.

 Luxembourg

 In Luxembourg, hundreds of people were evacuated from their homes in Echternach and Rosport.
 Many homes in Mersch, Beringen and Rollingen lost electricity.
 The camping ground in Rosport had to be evacuated as a matter of urgency early on Thursday morning.
 Six people were brought to an emergency shelter in Osweiler cultural centre.
 Rosport sports centre was also used as emergency accommodation for people made to leave their homes.
 Mayor Romain Osweiler of Rosport explained the two buildings had been selected because they were accessible to people across the municipality.